A7R7/A7R7.github.io/content/posts/hyprland-configuration/index.en.md

 <!--more-->

-## Introduction {#introduction}
+## Intro {#intro}

 This is my hyprland literate configuration.
-Codes from hyprland.conf, pyprland.json, etc are generated from this org file, by running `M-x org-babel-tangle` in your emacs.
+Codes from hyprland.conf, pyprland.json, etc are generated from this org file, by running `M-x org-babel-tangle` inside emacs.

-It's generally not recommended to edit codes in those files.
-But if you have to, don't forget to run `M-x org-babel-detangle` to update codes blocks in this org file.
-Also, be careful not to edit comments like those in those generated files.
+You may see comments like this in hyprland.conf, if you do not use emacs org mode, just ignore them, they are used by emacs `M-x org-babel-detangle`.

 ```example
 # [[file:hyprland.org::*Input][Input:1]]
 # Input:1 ends here
 ```

-They are essential to `M-x org-babel-detangle`.

 ## Variables {#variables}

 Variables are "options" of hyprland.
 Each variable has a unique value assigned to it.
+Basically, variables controls how your hyprland desktop looks like.

 ### Input {#input}